• Skip to primary navigation

 This Vegan Cordon Bleu features tender seitan chicken stuffed with vegan ham and cheese, then coated in breadcrumbs, and cooked until crispy perfection!
 It's easy to make and ready in 35 minutes!

-Cordon bleu is a retro classic dish that I wanted to veganize for as long as I can remember.
+Cordon bleu is a retro classic dish that I wanted to veganize for so long.
 It's a delicious protein-packed recipe you can make for a weeknight dinner or serve at family gatherings and celebrations.

 This homemade seitan cordon bleu uses two methods of cooking- pan frying, and baking.
-This gives it the crispiest exterior, as well as a cheesy and melty interior.
+This gives it the crispest exterior, as well as a cheesy and melty interior.

 Jump to: